mxagar/rag-app-examples/qa-rag/README.md

 RAG consists in

 - retrieving relevant documents related to the user **query**
-- and feeding them to a generative model in the context along with the query;
-- finally, we instruct the model to provide the answer using the provided documents/context.
+- and feeding them to a generative model in the context along with the query, while we instruct it to provide the answer using the provided documents/context.

 Therefore, we avoid needing to fine-tune the generative model with our documents.
 This is specially well suited when we want to extend the model's *memory* with recent and continuously changing documents.